Thomas Gibson Bowles: Career

 He began his journalism and publishing career by writing a column for the Morning Post in 1866.
 His coverage of the Siege of Paris sent by balloon and pigeon post ensured his fame.

 He borrowed £200 to found Vanity Fair in 1868.
 Shattered by the death of his wife Jessica (née Gordon) in childbirth, he sold his stake in Vanity Fair in 1887 for £20,000.
 He founded The Lady magazine in 1885, supposedly spurred by advice Jessica had once given to him.
 He became a competent sailor and wrote for decades in support of the Royal Navy.
 Bowles (nicknamed Jehu Junior after a biblical prophet who effected the downfall of his enemies) compiled the biographical notes that went with the caricatures.
 He was editor for twenty years and shaped magazine policy so that no-one was exempt from his enquiring eye.
 This approach made for an entertaining and popular magazine.

 The targets of Jehu Junior's satire usually considered themselves honoured to have been chosen, and although the scrutiny was acute, it was humorous rather than malicious.
-Bowles managed to achieve this extraordinarily difficult balancing act throughout his association with the magazine.
+Bowles generally maintained this balance throughout his association with the magazine.